xdwwb/BandHiC-Master/README.md

 ### Prerequisites

-BandHiC can serve as an alternative to the NumPy package when managing and manipulating Hi-C data, aiming to address the issue of excessive memory usage caused by storing dense matrices using NumPy’s `ndarray`.
+BandHiC can serve as an alternative to the NumPy package when managing and manipulating Hi-C matrices, aiming to address the issue of excessive memory usage caused by storing dense matrices using NumPy’s `ndarray`.
 At the same time, BandHiC supports masking operations similar to NumPy’s `ma.MaskedArray` module, with enhancements tailored for Hi-C data.

 Users can leverage their experience with NumPy when using the BandHiC package, so it is recommended that users have some basic knowledge of NumPy.
 A link to NumPy is provided below: [https://numpy.org](https://numpy.org)